Rating: ***1/2

 Starring: Melanie Papalia, David Schlachtenhaufen, Matt Riedy

-Our modern times cannot exist without the internet.
+Our modern time cannot exist without the internet.
 It revolutionized the way we live our lives, bringing new ways to reach people, both familiar and new, making the world we dwell in a lot smaller and more accessible.
-This, of course, has a downside and The Den cleverly tackles the dark corners of the net as a bloody and creepy cautionary tale on issues such as hacking, cyberbullying, exhibitionism and other known cybercrimes.
+This, of course, has its downsides and The Den cleverly tackles the dark corners of the net as a bloody and creepy cautionary tale on issues such as hacking, cyberbullying, exhibitionism and other known cybercrimes.

-The movie centers on Elizabeth Benton (Smiley's own Melanie Papalia.
-Typecast?), who's doing a funded research on online activity by staying active on a Chatroulette webcam website called "The Den", hoping to find more interesting personalities other than the usual flashers, prankers and the occassional weirdos.
+The movie centers on Elizabeth Benton (Smiley (2012)'s own Melanie Papalia.
+Typecast?), who's doing a funded research on online activity by staying active on a Chatroulette webcam website called "The Den", hoping to find more interesting personalities other than the usual flashers, prankers and the occasional weirdos.

-The Den could have been another stereotyped found footage/mockumentary horror flick where we put ourselves in the shoes of whoever's holding a camera, but in an creatively new gimmick we are instead treated with an altogether different voyeuristic take of seeing the action unfolds through somebody's desktop, including online chats, emails and other assorted online accessories only a technogeek would understand and appreciate.
-It's not too exciting, but it is refreshing after all those handheld camcorder footages where you kept wondering to why they still continue to film long after seeing their friends get ripped apart.
-At least with a (hacked) desktop, there is a reason why we are seeing all this and the answer's not too pretty.
+The Den could have been another stereotyped found footage/mockumentary horror flick where we put ourselves in the shoes of whoever's holding a camera, but in a creatively new gimmick we are instead treated with an altogether different voyeuristic take of seeing the action unfolds through somebody's desktop, including online chats, emails and other assorted online accessories only a technogeek would understand and appreciate.
+It's not too exciting, but it is refreshing after all those handheld camcorder footages where you kept wondering why they're still filming long after seeing their friends get ripped apart.
+At least with a (hacked) desktop, there is a reason we are seeing all this carnage and the answer's not too pretty.

 Now, the slasher part in this film is pretty well handled as they are bloodily brutal and creepy.
 Though there's still some issues regarding the believability of some scenarios (someone hacking into a computer to turn it on.
 Is that even possible or am I just living under my rock far too long?), the sense of helplessness and uncertainty glooms over the film is done pretty nicely in a way that it taps into the real life dangers of chatting with strangers over the web and finding yourself in a predicament that is out of your control and in theirs'.

-The death toll is decent and there are some effective home invasion stalkings as the film switches to cameras either held or worn by the attacker, one thing I'm glad for as limiting to just Liz's point of view may feel too clichéd and just kicks the film back to the "Why are you still filming this?" argument.
+The death toll is decent and there are some effective home invasion stalkings as the film occasionally switch to cameras either held or worn by the attacker, one thing I'm glad for as limiting to just Liz's point of view may feel too clichéd and would've kicked the film back to the "Why are you still filming this?" argument.

-Still, not too disappointed, the film is still entertaining and scary from beginning to end and I really recommend seeing this film through a desktop for added experience (It's released mostly via VOD), not too shabby of a suggestion if I may say so myself.
+Still, not too disappointed, the film is still entertaining and scary from beginning to end and I really recommend seeing this film through a desktop for added experience, a not too shabby of suggestion if I may say so myself.

 Bodycount:

-1 female nearly beheaded with a hunting knife
+1 female had her neck cut with a hunting knife

 1 female found covered in cuts, bled to death